Notopala hanleyi

-Notopala hanleyi is a species of large freshwater snail, an aquatic gastropod mollusk in the family Viviparidae.
+Notopala hanleyi is a species of large freshwater snail, an aquatic gastropod mollusc in the family Viviparidae.
 It is also classified as a subspecies Notopala sublineata hanleyi.

 This species is endemic to Australia and is found across the Murray-Darling basin.

 This species was thought to be extinct, but one population has been found in pipeline in 1993.

 It feeds on microbial and organic matter.